Top Ways To Cool Off In San Angelo

 At the Black Swan Art Gallery and Wine Bar on South Chadbourne Street, stop in for a glass of wine or a beer but stay for the art.
 On a Saturday night, you’re likely to find a crowd and maybe live music, where you can let your hair down and get a real sense of San Angelo!

 For a more upscale experience visit Raw 1899, an art lounge and wine bar in a century-old building.
 With its original tin ceiling, rock and brick walls and sand cement floor, the charm and allure of this place will leave you speechless.
-Order a charcuterie board and glass of wine as you admire the local artwork decorating the walls.
+Order a charcuterie board and a glass of wine as you admire the local artwork decorating the walls.
 This place is cool, cozy and the perfect spot to spend a summer night in San Angelo.

 With a name like Fat Boss’s Pub, you know you’re in for an experience, especially with daily happy hour specials, such as$1 well drinks on Mondays, free pub grub on Fridays and happy hour all day on Sundays.
 Playing everything from rock to country to hip-hop and even the occasional “Wayback Wednesday” thrown in there, the pub is always a good time when you’re with the Fat Boss.

-The Casual Pint, another San Angelo local favorite, is the spot where BeerTenders shine.
+The Martial Pint, another San Angelo local favorite, is the spot where BeerTenders shine.
 Looking for something hoppy?
 The Casual Pint has a flavor on tap just for you.
 Want something brewed locally?
 Pick up a six-pack or a few bottles to take home with you as a souvenir of your time in San Angelo.
 No matter your taste, you’ll find a flight, pint, bottle, can, growler or keg for you.

 And for something more casual, the Tilted Mug is the perfect spot.
 The bar has plenty of parking, TVs broadcasting the games and karaoke on Fridays.
 The Tilted Mug is a place to sit back, relax and reflect on your time in San Angelo.